Menu

 • Collaged Images: Collaged images may be submitted and count as 1 image in the submission if they are essential to capture detail / design elements of the project.
 The necessity for submitting collaged images remains up to Jury discretion in the review process.
 Please note that entries in the Research and Communication category allow for page and spread excerpts of planning documents, master plans, etc. to count as 1 collaged image.

-• Unbuilt Project Submissions: Unbuilt submissions that receive an ASLA Florida Design Award will not be able to resubmit for a Design Award once the project is built
+• Unbuilt Project Submissions: Unbuilt submissions that receive an ASLA Florida Design Award can be resubmitted for a Design Award once the project is built.

 MISSION STATEMENT